HNINNANDAR/Finance_Tracker/README.md

 Utilized for efficient collection operations—filtering, mapping, reducing, and aggregating data.

 ### ✅ Unit Testing
 Business logic is covered using JUnit tests.

-Instructions for running tests are included.
+Run the following cmd to execute the test.

+mvn test

 ### ✅ Singleton Pattern
 Applied where only one instance is required (e.g., `DatabaseConnector`).